IPhone 4: Micro-SIM

 The GSM iPhone 4 uses a micro-SIM card, which is positioned in an ejectable tray, located on the right side of the device.
 The CDMA iPhone 4, however, the phone connects to the network using an ESN.
 All prior models have used regular mini-SIM cards.
 Depending on the operator, micro-SIM cards may not be available for all networks globally.
 As a technical workaround, it is possible to trim a mini-SIM card with a knife or scissors so that it fits into the micro-SIM tray.

 Design

 The iPhone 4 is constructed of glass faces and a metal rim.

-The iPhone 4 features a redesigned structure, designed by Jony Ive, a design that would later be reused and adapted for the iPhone 4S, 5, 5S and first-generation iPhone SE.
-Most notably, the bulges of the back panel as well as the band between the front and back are gone and have been replaced with flattened surfaces.
+The iPhone 4 features a new structure designed by Jony Ive, one that would later be adapted for the iPhone 4S, 5, 5S and first-generation iPhone SE.
 The redesign reflects the utilitarianism and uniformity of existing Apple products, such as the iPad and the iMac.
-The overall dimensions of the iPhone 4 have been reduced from their predecessor.
+As part of the new design, the rounded build of preceding iPhones has been replaced with a flat build, including a flat-sided stainless steel frame.
+The forged, machined, and ground stainless steel frame wraps around the edge of the phone, acting both as the primary structure for the device and as the iPhone 4's antennas.